-A full client assessment may take several hours.
-Besides risks potentially posed by a home’s furniture and decoration, clients themselves are evaluated.
+A full client assessment may take a few hours.
+Besides risks potentially posed by a home’s structure, furniture or decoration, clients themselves are evaluated.
 Do they have mobility limitations?
 How freely can they move?
+Does their current medication affect their balance?
 Do they need assistance to perform basic daily living activities?
 Can they be left alone for a while or do they need permanent oversight?
-Once the client is thoroughly assessed, a detailed plan of care determines the daily actions to be performed by the designated caregivers.
-In complex cases, the plan can run several pages long.
+Once the client is thoroughly assessed, a detailed plan of care determines daily actions to be performed by the designated caregivers.

-Our plans of care also include crisis-mitigation elements, especially in preparation for extreme weather incidents.
+Our plans of care also include crisis-mitigation elements, especially in preparation for extreme-weather events.
 Suppose a major snowstorm is approaching Philadelphia, but you are in California, and your parent we serve risks being stranded.
 How can we mitigate the risks in such a situation?
-Should a caregiver reside with your parent while transportation is constrained b ?
+Should a caregiver reside with your parent while transportation is possibly disrupted?
 Should your parent move to a relative’s home or to a suitable healthcare facility?

 We help you prepare for these critical questions before they become a necessity.
 Every plan of care includes personalized weather-emergency provisions.
 They are designed to match each family’s needs and circumstances.
 When forecast services indicate a major weather event is approaching, we contact the designated family members to put in motion each client’s emergency-preparedness plan.
 We work together to minimize risks.
 And it is all in the plan.